nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter12_chapter_12_discipleship.md

 <!-- p88 -->
 Discipleship is rarely instantaneous-it is a long-term process that requires patience and persistence.
-Paul reminds believers to *“not grow weary in doing good, for at the proper time we will reap a harvest if we do not give up”* (<span class="x-scripture" data-type="ref" data-book="Galatians" data-chapter="6" data-verses="9" data-lang="en" data-version="NKJV">Galatians 6:9</span>).
+Paul reminds believers to *“not grow weary in doing good, for at the proper time we will reap a harvest if we do not give up”* (<span class="x-scripture" data-type="ref" data-book="GAL" data-chapter="6" data-verses="9" data-lang="en" data-version="NKJV">Galatians 6:9</span>).
 Growth in faith often involves setbacks, questions, and failures, but disciple-makers are called to walk alongside others, offering encouragement and support through every step.
 It is easy to become discouraged when progress seems slow, but disciple-makers trust that God is at work, even when results are not immediately visible.

 <!-- p89 -->